-The standard of evidence used throughout the University disciplinary proceedings (student or employee) is the preponderance of the evidence.
-The preponderance of the evidence exists such evidence (testimonials; documents (emails/sorcenshots/etc.), polyoscy physical evidence; etc.) that, when considered and compared with that opposed to it, is more convincing, creating the belief that what is sought to be shown is more likely than not to have occurred
+\ The standard of evidence used throughout the University disciplinary proceedings (student or employee) is the preponderance of the evidence.
+The preponderance of the evidence means such evidence (testimonials; documents (emails/screenshots/etc.); photos? evidence; be shown is more likely than not to have occurred